a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/game-patterns.md

 and `onPlayerDeath`, and the `Player` is free to trigger them by just calling those methods on its `listeners` when its ready to.

 Like I said, this pattern is only used in that one place, so you won't see it or have to interact with it much.
-The Observer Pattern is actually really easy once you take a look at it (assuming you understand how interfaces work) and is very commonly used elsewhere in programming, notably Android development relies heavily on it.
+The Observer Pattern is actually really simple assuming you understand how interfaces work and is very commonly used elsewhere in programming.
+Notably, Android development relies heavily on the observer pattern.

 [This video](https://www.youtube.com/watch?v=WRkw0l72BL4) provides a good overview of the Observer Pattern and why it's important using real-world examples.